xenophenes/hugo-etl-theme/README.md

 building PostgreSQL documentation from source will need to be fulfilled before the scripts for the PostgreSQL project will run successfully.

 The PostGIS documentation is generated from source.
 Any requirements for building PostGIS from source will need to be fulfilled before the scripts for the PostGIS project will run successfully.
 This additionally applies to ensuring the `dblatex` package is installed for PDF generation.

 Finally, [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is used for processing the data files, as is explained in more detail below.
 The minimum required version of BeautifulSoup is 4.4.0.

 The version of Hugo used to test this project is v0.40.
-There is a known error with v0.51 that is being worked through currently.
+There is a known error with v0.51 that is being worked through.

 When you're ready to build out the documentation, the you'll want to use the `conversion.sh` script contained in the root directory.